List of highest-grossing animated films: Highest-grossing animated films

 The chart below lists the highest-grossing animated films.
 Figures are given in United States dollars (USD).
 Many films that were released during the 20th century do not appear on this list as figures have not been adjusted for inflation, and as a result the films on this list have all had a theatrical run (including re-releases) since 2005.
 Films that have not played since then do not appear on the chart due to ticket price inflation, population size, and ticket purchasing trends not being considered.
 If inflation were adjusted for, Snow White and the Seven Dwarfs would appear at the top of the chart with an adjusted gross of $.
 (Note: Inflation adjustment is carried out using the International Monetary Fund's global Consumer price index for advanced economies.
 The index is uniformly applied to the grosses in the chart published by Guinness World Records in 2014, beginning with the 2014 index.
 The figures in the above chart take into account inflation that occurred in 2014, and in every available year since then, with 2024 the most recent year available.)
-All except the original 1994 version of The Lion King and Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle, which are traditionally animated films, are computer-animated films.
-Despicable Me is the most represented franchise with all five films (excluding the first, as it was recently taken off the list, and including the Minions films) in the top 50 highest-grossing animated films.
-The top 14 films on this list, each having grossed in excess of $1 billion worldwide, are also ranked among the top 50 highest-grossing films of all time.
+All except the original 1994 version of The Lion King and Demon Slayer: Infinity Castle, which are traditionally animated films, are computer-animated films.
+Despicable Me is the most represented franchise with all five films (excluding the first, as it was taken off the list in 2025, and including the Minions films) in the top 50 highest-grossing animated films.
+The top 17 films on this list have each grossed in excess of $1 billion worldwide, while the top 13 rank among the top 50 highest-grossing films of all time.